 Tag Archive for: Grand Union Canal

+Prices start at just £10 per person.
 Boats range in size and can accommodate between eight and 12 people.
 Full tuition is included so if you are new to narrow boating, you can get the hang of steering, mooring up and working the locks.

-All our day boats are equipped with cutlery, crockery and a kettle, and most also have a toilet, cooker and fridge.
+All Drifters’ day boats are equipped with cutlery, crockery and a kettle, and most also have a toilet, cooker and fridge.
 So you can plan a picnic afloat or stop off for lunch at a canalside pub along the way.

-1. Staffordshire: Navigate through the countryside for a pub lunch at Hopwas
+1. Staffordshire: Navigate through the countryside to Hopwas

-From Kings Orchard Marina, on the Coventry Canal near Lichfield, you can cruise through the Staffordshire countryside to Bonehill Bridge and back.
-The route takes boaters through the villages Huddlesford, Whittington and Hopwas.
+From Kings Orchard Marina, on the Coventry Canal near Lichfield, you can enjoy a family day out boating on the canals.
+You can cruise through the Staffordshire countryside to Bonehill Bridge and back.
+The route takes you through the villages Huddlesford, Whittington and Hopwas.
 At Hopwas there are two pubs to choose from – the Tame Otter and the Red Lion.
-The journey to Bonehill and back takes five and a half hours and there are no locks.
+The journey to Bonehill and back takes five and a half hours and there are no locks. *Day boats ‘Happy Days’ and electric boat ‘Perfect Day’ can take up to 10 people.

 3. Monmouthshire: Navigate to The Star Inn at Mamhillad in the Brecon Beacons

-From Goytre Wharf on the beautiful Monmouth & Brecon Canal near Abergavenny, you can enjoy incredible mountain views.
-It takes around two-and-a-half-hours to cruise to moorings close to the popular Star pub at Mamhillad, a short walk from bridge 62.
+From Goytre Wharf near Abergavenny, you can enjoy a family day out boating on the canals with incredible mountain views.
+It takes around two-and-a-half-hours to cruise to cruise along the Monmouthshire & Brecon Canal to moorings close to the popular Star pub at Mamhillad, a short walk from bridge 62. *Day boats ‘Robin’ and Rooster’ can carry up to eight people each.

 4. Warwickshire: Cruise along the Stratford Canal to The Mary Arden Inn at Wilmcote

-From Wootton Wawen on the Stratford Canal near Stratford-Upon-Avon, you can head south to moorings close to the historic village of Wilmcot.
-There you enjoy lunch at The Mary Arden Inn and visit Mary Arden’s Farm, the childhood home of Shakespeare’s mother.
+From Wootton Wawen on the Stratford Canal near Stratford-Upon-Avon, you can head south to moorings close to the pretty village of Wilmcote to enjoy lunch at The Mary Arden Inn.
 The journey takes two-and-a-half hours each way, and crosses over the impressive Edstone Aqueduct with views across the Warwickshire countryside. *Day boats ‘Dolly’ and ‘Charlie’ can carry up to 10 people each.
-Prices start at £99 weekdays, £150 on weekends and bank holidays.

 5. Wrexham: Travel across ‘The Stream in the Sky’

-From Trevor on the Llangollen Canal in North Wales, it takes just 10 minutes to reach the UNESCO World Heritage Pontcysyllte Aqueduct.
+From Trevor on the Llangollen Canal in North Wales, it takes less than 20 minutes to reach the UNESCO World Heritage status Pontcysyllte Aqueduct.
 Standing at over 38 metres high above the Dee Valley, this incredible structure offers stunning views of the Dee Valley below.
-After cruising over the Aqueduct, there are two tunnels and another aqueduct to cross, before reaching the Bridge Inn at Chirk.
+After cruising over the Aqueduct, there are two tunnels and another aqueduct to cross, before reaching the Bridge Inn at Chirk. *Day boats ‘Jacob’, ‘Daniel’ and ‘Lotty’ can carry up to 10 people each.

-6. Wiltshire: Boat to Avoncliff Aqueduct and the Cross Guns pub
+7. Wiltshire: Boat to Avoncliff Aqueduct and the Cross Guns pub

-From Hilperton Marina on the Kennet & Avon Canal near Trowbridge, you can head west to the historic town of Bradford on Avon.
-You can travel on through the Avon Valley on to Avoncliff Aqueduct for lunch at the Cross Guns.
-The journey to Avoncliff and back takes around six hours and there’s just one lock to pass through each way.
+From Hilperton Marina on the Kennet & Avon Canal near Trowbridge, you can head west to the picturesque town of Bradford on Avon, home of the canalside Barge Inn.
+And on to Avoncliff Aqueduct for lunch at the Cross Guns.
+The journey to Avoncliff and back takes around six hours and there’s just one lock to pass through each way. *Electric day boat ‘Great Day’ can carry up to 10 people.

 10. Shropshire: Cruise through the Shropshire Lake District to Ellesmere